-- A. Project provides for corridor sharing for motorized and/or non-motorized use (Maximum 4 points).
-Key Consideration: The most important concern is that two or more trail use types can utilize the same trail corridor. - (4) Project involves motorized and non-motorized concurrent uses. - (2) Project involves two or more concurrent uses, either motorized or non-motorized. - (1) Project only accommodates a single trail use. - B. Project provides for multiple uses in multiple seasons.
-(Maximum 4 points). - (4) Project provides for multiple concurrent uses in multiple seasons. - (3) Project provides for multiple concurrent uses in a single season. - (2) Project provides for a singular use in multiple seasons. - (1) Project provides for a singular use in a singular season. - C. Project provides new or improved trails and trail connections in potential Environmental Justice areas (Maximum 3 points). - Key Considerations: The project is in a potential Environmental Justice area. - (3) Project provides new trails or trail connections in potential Environmental Justice areas. - D. Project provides for maintenance or restoration of an existing trail (Maximum 3 points).
+A. Project provides for corridor sharing for motorized and/or non-motorized use (Maximum 5 points).
+Key Consideration: The most important concern is that two or more trail use types can utilize the same trail corridor.

+- (5) Project involves motorized and non-motorized concurrent uses. - (3) Project involves two or more concurrent uses, either motorized or non-motorized. - (1) Project only accommodates a single trail use. - B. Project provides for multiple uses in multiple seasons.
+(Maximum 5 points). - (5) Project provides for multiple concurrent uses in multiple seasons. - (4) Project provides for multiple concurrent uses in a single season. - (2) Project provides for a singular use in multiple seasons. - (1) Project provides for a singular use in a singular season. - C. Project provides for maintenance or restoration of an existing trail (Maximum 4 points).
 Key Consideration: The project scope is primarily maintenance and restoration of existing trails, which may include any kind of trail maintenance, restoration, rehabilitation, or relocation.
-This category may include maintenance and restoration of trail bridges or appropriate signage along a trail. - (3) Project provides for maintenance or restoration of an existing trail. - E. Project is identified as a component of a statewide or national trail system or furthers a specific goal of the Statewide Comprehensive Outdoor Recreation Plan (SCORP), OPRHP Statewide Trails Plan, Statewide Greenway Trails Plan, or a local trail plan (Maximum 5 points). - Key Consideration: The degree to which the project is clearly identifiable as a priority for action, ties in with specific goals, priorities, and implementation strategies, and/or complies with identified needs of the area. - (5) Project is a component of a statewide or national trail system as identified in the SCORP (e.g., National Scenic, Historic, Heritage Area or Recreational Trails, Empire State Trail, Canalway Trail). - (4) Project furthers a specific goal of the Statewide Trails Plan, Statewide Greenway Trails Plan, or State Snowmobile Plan. - (3) Project furthers a specific goal of, or is identified in, a regional or local transportation plan or other planning document. - (0) Project does not further the goals of any trails plan.
+This category may include maintenance and restoration of trail bridges or appropriate signage along a trail. - (4) Project provides for maintenance or restoration of an existing trail. - D. Project is identified as a component of a statewide or national trail system or furthers a specific goal of the Statewide Comprehensive Outdoor Recreation Plan (SCORP), OPRHP Statewide Trails Plan, Statewide Greenway Trails Plan, or a local trail plan (Maximum 5 points).

+Key Consideration: The degree to which the project is clearly identifiable as a priority for action, ties in with specific goals, priorities, and implementation strategies, and/or complies with identified needs of the area.

+(5) Project is a component of a statewide or national trail system as identified in the SCORP (e.g., National Scenic, Historic, Heritage Area or Recreational Trails, Empire State Trail, Canalway Trail).

+(4) Project furthers a specific goal of the Statewide Trails Plan, Statewide Greenway Trails Plan, or State Snowmobile Plan.

+(3) Project furthers a specific goal of, or is identified in, a regional or local transportation plan or other planning document.

+(0) Project does not further the goals of any trails plan.